humanode-network/humanode-evm-workshop-2022/README.md

 Remix is a web IDE for quick and easy smart contract development and deployment.
 To use Remix, we first need to connect our local node to MetaMask.

+MetaMask is a crypto wallet and gateway for blockchain apps.
+Download and install the MetaMask extension for your browser: https://metamask.io/

+Once installed, create a new wallet.

 Add our network to MetaMask through `Settings -> Networks -> Add a network`, and enter the following
 details: